martinkearn/Azure-pass-manager/README.md

 1. Go to `Upload Codes` and set a name for your event (make it simple and easy to remember), expiration date for the codes (you'll have been told this in the email that contained your CSV) and upload the CSV
 1. Your event is live and codes are available to use.
 You can view/manage your events at `Your Events`.
 View your event to see the URL you should direct users to in order to claim their code
 1. (optional) You may want to use http://aka.ms to setup a short URL for your event; your call.
+1. (optional) You may want to configure a bot in Slack, Teams or Skype as an alterntive way for delegates to claim their code.
+Links are on the `Event Details` page

 ### Instructing delegates
 You'll need to tell delegates at your event how to get their codes.
 There are two choices: